marc1307/tailscale-cloudflare-dnssync/README.md

 - Updates DNS records after the hostname/alias changes
 - Add a pre- and/or postfixes to dns records
 - Checks if DNS records is part of tailscale network (100.64.0.0/12 or fd7a:115c:a1e0::/48) before deleting records :P
+- Support Tailscale and Headscale (tested with v0.22.3)

 ## Run